Vegan Japanese

 A serving of tofu noodles in a round patterned bowl

-Quick tofu noodle stir-fry with crisp vegetables, chewy noodles, and a savory sesame-soy sauce.
-Ready in under 20 minutes!
+Quick tofu noodles stir-fry with crisp vegetables, chewy ramen, and golden tofu in a sesame-soy sauce.
+A simple vegan Japanese dish ready in 20 minutes.

 Print Recipe Pin Recipe